 Reasons You May Want to Change Your Business Name

 There are many potential reasons for wanting to change the name of an existing business.
-It could be that the products or services your business provides has changed, and a new name would better reflect that.
-Or, maybe you want to switch your business from a Sole Proprietorship or General Partnership into an incorporated company (in which case, click here).
+It could be that the products/services your business provides has changed, and a new name would better reflect that.
+Or, maybe you want to switch your business from a Sole Proprietorship or General Partnership into an incorporated company.

 Whatever reason you have for the change, Articles of Amendment can be filed for to make three different types of name changes in Ontario: